Contact Us Today (424) 372-3112

 • drove your car in a way that showed no regard for the safety of others.

-There is no requirement that you caused any type of actual damage.
+There is no requirement that you cause any type of actual damage.

 Penalties for a Felony Reckless Evading

-As stated above, California Vehicle Code 2800.2 VC felony reckless evading is a “wobbler” offense which means the case can be filed as either a misdemeanor or felony crime.
+As stated above, California Vehicle Code 2800.2 VC felony reckless evading is a “wobbler” offense, which means the case can be filed as either a misdemeanor or felony.

 Penalties for a Felony Reckless Evading